syedmoiz05/CIS17B-S25-33477-Assignment3/README.md

   You type the number of the option you want and hit enter.
   The program checks for errors like:
-  Trying to deposit negative money
+  Trying to deposit negative money,
-  Withdrawing more than you have
+  Withdrawing more than you have,
   Using the account after it’s closed